defispartan/lens-cross-chain-hello-world/README.md

 # Lens Open Action Cross-Chain Hello World

-Call `helloWorld` through a Lens Open Action, with a message related between Mumbai and Sepolia using LayerZero
+`HelloWorldSendPublicationAction.sol` is a Lens open action contract on Mumbai.
+When executed it relays a contract address and message through LayerZero to call a `helloWorld` function on Sepolia.

 Steps: